 This training will be pre-approved by the Virginia Department of Criminal Justice Services (DCJS) for Partial In-service Credit.
 DCJS Partial In-service Credit (PIC) forms and certificates of completion will be distributed at the close of the training.
 Participants must attend a minimum of 4 hours to be eligible to receive credit.

 Program participants should download and read the Program Guidelines which have been developed to assist with the orderly operation of the program and address frequently asked questions.

-If cancellation is received before March 8, you will be eligible for a partial refund, but will be assessed a $125 scheduling fee.
-No refund will be granted for any withdrawal notice received on or after March 8.
+If cancellation is received 30 days prior to first day of training, you will be eligible for a partial refund, but will be assessed a $125 scheduling fee.
+No refund will be granted for any withdrawal notice received on or after 30 days prior to first day of training.
 No-shows are not eligible for refunds.
 Qualified substitutions are gladly accepted with prior approval.

 For more information or any questions concerning this program, please contact our Programs Manager, Stephanie Diaz, at (804) 709-1094 or email firstname.lastname@example.org.

 The Virginia Association of Chiefs of Police does not discriminate on the basis of race, color, national origin, religion, gender, sexual orientation, disability, or age in its programs or activities, including education policies, admissions policies, scholarships, and other programs.
 The following position has been designated to handle inquiries regarding the VACP's non-discrimination policies:

 Virginia Association of Chiefs of Police